stefan-bergstein/manuela-visual-inspection/ml/README.md

 - Wait until Status is green / loaded
   - Copy and save the inference URL

-## Test interfering with a REST API call
+## Test inferencing with a REST API call
 Show how an ML REST call could be integrated into your 'intelligent' Python application.

 - Return to the workbench